legends2k/blog/content/note/hello_hugo.md

 +++

-There are many [static site generators][SSG] these days; more than 175 as of now.
+Many [static site generators][SSG] are coming up these days; 175 and still counting.
 Apart from the prime selling point of content creation from the comfort of your favourite text editor in [Markdown][], most have a wide gamut of themes to choose from.
 You are free to [remix the theme to your taste][site_customizations] however you see fit.
 Want to change the line spacing and paragraph alignment?
 Sure thing!
 Don't like anything?
-Ditch them all and whip something new.
+Ditch them all and whip up something new.
 Share it with others, perhaps?
-You do not have to be a web programmer or designer to customize themes.
-I am a C++ programmer but I did not have trouble picking up CSS3; just a few days of tussling did the trick.
+You do not have to be a web programmer or designer to customize themes; I am a C++ programmer but I had no trouble picking up CSS3; just a few days of tussling did the trick.

-You get these advantages in most SSG's but Hugo has one more: it has *no* dependencies from an end-user viewpoint; download and extract it on any machine, and get down to stuff that matters --- content.
+You get these advantages in most SSG's but [Hugo][] has one more: it has *no* dependencies from an end-user viewpoint; download and extract it on any machine, and get down to stuff that matters --- content.
 I think it gets this by virtue of being authored in [Go][].

 This is a test page I tried to check out Hugo; to verify its fitness as a technical blog generator that supports the following sorely-needed scenarios for this web log.